 With young children, it’s good to talk about their scar as you do anything else that belongs to them.
 This shows that you are comfortable with it and gives them the message that it’s fine to talk about it and be proud of it.

 Give clear and honest information right from the beginning, that fits with their level of understanding.
 Explain that the operation was to help them get better, using simple words they understand.
-More questions will probably follow, but just answer each one in turn, not hiding things but not necessarily offering information that they haven’t asked for.
+More questions will probably follow, but just answer each one in turn, not hiding things, but not necessarily offering information that they haven’t asked for.
 If you don’t know the answer to a question, tell them that you are not sure, and you can ask their medical team about it together at their next appointment.

 As your child gets older, their ability to understand medical information will develop, so more than one conversation about their transplant will probably be needed.
 Ask your child’s hospital team for support with this if you feel you can’t answer their questions.
 The Cbeebies website also has some resources for helping parents talk to their children about hospitals https://www.bbc.co.uk/cbeebies/grownups/get-well-soon-hospital.

 There’s some research evidence from children with other types of visible difference that they feel more confident if their difference has been present from birth rather than later in childhood or adolescence, but we don’t know if this is also the case for young people with liver transplants.
 One of the reasons suggested for this is that children and their peers get used to the scar before appearance becomes more important in adolescence.
+Young people in our clinic tell us that lots of different things impact how they feel about their scar, but also that how they feel can change over time as well.

 Sometimes the experience of surgery and memories of being in hospital can impact on how children feel about their scar, particularly if the admission or recovery process was complicated or challenging.
 Talking to your child about their scar is not always easy; especially given the process of liver transplant is often very difficult for parents as well.
 Sometimes your own feelings can get in the way and make it harder for you to talk openly and honestly with your child.
 If this is difficult for you, speak to your medical team or contact the CLDF support team.